IESJakarta/IESKidsSite/README.md

 https://msrody.github.io/IESKidsOnlineWeekly/

-The links are generated from data stored in a Google sheet.
+The links are generated from data stored in a Google sheet, Web Backend https://docs.google.com/spreadsheets/d/1S-kMtWnRzr0dGqDceN7skPA0K1oVPLlEYlujgnrssUc/edit#gid=1052555840 which is processed and fed by another google sheet "Curriculum Link Locations".